larabjj/gitexplorer/README.md

 Awesome devs and designer at [Summitech](https://summitech.ng)

 ### Contribute
-Thank you for contributing to GitExplorer!

-Please follow the below instructions to send a Pull Request (Search the website to make sure that this command doesn't already exist).

 The data folder (inside the src directory) is where you will be operating from.
 The three files you should be concerned with are the `primary-options.js`, `secondary-options.js` and `tertiary-options.js` files.

 These three files are responsible for the options a user can pick.